Understanding Commercial Real Estate

 Hospitality Properties

-Properties focused on lodging and entertainment, including hotels, resorts, and boutique accommodations.
+These properties are for lodging and entertainment, including hotels, spas, resorts, restaurants, event centers, and boutique accommodations.
 These properties generate revenue through nightly rates and amenity services.

 Mixed-Use Developments

-Developments combining multiple functions in one space—such as urban buildings with retail on the ground floor and offices or apartments above.
-These create vibrant, walkable communities.
+Developments combining multiple functions in one space.
+These can be urban buildings with retail on the ground floor and offices or apartments above for a live/work combination.
+These create vibrant walkable communities, usually in dense urban areas.

 Special Purpose Properties